-The following article is a short summary of a presentation by Valérie Robert, the CHRO of Nestle Skin Care at The CHRO Virtual Summit 2018.
+The following article is a short summary of a presentation on ‘Shaping the Cultural Agenda or How to Make the Invisible Visible in Everything We Do’ by Valérie Robert, the CHRO of Nestle Skin Care at The CHRO Virtual Summit 2018.

 If you approach the question of defining organizational culture, it’s clear that different people are going to have potentially very different definitions.
 Furthermore, in a given organizational context, it’s important to take the legacy of the environment into consideration.
 This could include everything from how the company is structured, through to communication norms, and performance expectations.
-Even within small companies, it’s a complex question.
+Even within small companies, anything ‘cultural’ is a complex question.

 Valérie Robert of Nestle Skin Care therefore suggests that changing a culture is a challenging process, because often what’s established within an organization is the result of years of accepted behavioural patterns, experiences, and actions.
 These factors contribute to what she terms the “smell of the place”.
 To address how this varies between companies, Robert suggests looking at ‘organizational touch-points’ – great potential indicators of culture, as well as the underlying environment and behaviours.
 These touch-points could include; how people in the organization interact, what communication patterns are accepted, and how customers feel about the services offered.